antonmedv/spark/README.md

 Go to [stars.medv.io](https://stars.medv.io)

-Spark is generator of pretty little graphs called sparklines, which shows GitHub stars velocity of a repo.
+Spark is a generator of pretty little graphs called sparklines, which shows GitHub stars velocity of a repo.

 ## Development